 Services for the education sector

 Over two decades of expert education consultancy and services to schools, universities and educational organisations

 As a leading independent UK professional services consultancy across risk, pensions, benefits and investment, we are free to do the right thing by our clients at all times.
 We have an established team of experts in education consulting who have built up a reputation for our understanding of the education sector and ability to work with organisations to support their specific needs.
 Our diverse team setup – which includes input from a former bursar at a leading UK independent school – encourages free thinking to allow us to be flexible and nimble towards our clients' needs.

 Our track record of supporting the education sector spans over 20 years and over 80 organisations, including:

 We work with the education sector to develop and refine the areas that we can best support schools, including working with a leading industry body (the Independent Schools Bursar’s Association – ISBA).
-Our innovative tools and significant expertise not only addresses the challenges, but allows education organisations to flourish through support of their valued staff.
+Our innovative tools, such as Data Navigator, and significant expertise not only addresses the challenges, but allows education organisations to flourish through support of their valued staff.

 The areas we can assist with cover staff, recruitment, support and retention, and also financial and business risk management.
 Expand the boxes below to find out more details.

-Given the changing benefits landscape within the education sector – for example many schools are moving from the Teachers’ Pension Scheme or offering alternative options – it is important to have a well-considered benefit strategy covering administration, communications and the range of benefits to be offered.
+Given the changing benefits landscape within the education sector – for example many schools are moving away from the Teachers’ Pension Scheme or offering alternative options – it is important to have a well-considered benefit strategy covering administration, communications and the range of benefits to be offered.

 Our support provides: